bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 | 1000m-req-2000m-limit-512m | 73                       |   |   |   |
 The observations from the testing can be summarized as follows:

-* CPU Limit has the largest effect on Startup Performance
+* CPU limit has the largest effect on startup performance
-* CPU Request has little effect on Startup Performance
+* CPU request has little effect on startup performance
-* The gain from a CPU Limit of 500m to 1000m is major
+* The gain from a CPU limit of 500m to 1000m is major
-* The gain from a CPU Limit of 1000m to 2000m is minor
+* The gain from a CPU limit of 1000m to 2000m is minor
 * One ideal configuration looks like this:
-  * CPU Request: 100m
+  * CPU request: 100m
   * CPU limit: 1000m+
-  * Memory Request: 512M
+  * Memory request: 512M
-  * Memory Limit: 1-2GB (May vary depending on usage)
+  * Memory limit: 1-2GB (May vary depending on usage)

-### Advanced Jenkins Resource Tuning
+### Advanced Jenkins resource tuning

 Consider monitoring the upper and lower bounds of CPU and memory usage of Jenkins instances over time.
 When idle, it has been observed that Jenkins uses under `5m` of CPU and about `650Mi` of memory.
 As per the **General Guidelines** above, "set requests to the _minimum_ of what your application needs."
 It is ideal to reserve resources conservatively (especially for workloads that are often idle), and leverage resource limits to burst when active.